 - Consume protein sources, excluding those richer in tryptophan, together with small amounts of complex carbohydrates.

 The biochemical examination that is carried out to confirm the presence of carcinoid syndrome is the dosage of 5-hydroxyindolacetic acid (5-HIAA) in the urines produced over 24 hours.
 5-HIAA is a metabolite of serotonin, a hormone produced primarily by the central nervous system but also, in small amounts, by the lungs and intestine.
-After having exhausted its function, serotonin is transformed into 5-HIAA which is expelled through urine.
+After having finished its function, serotonin is transformed into 5-HIAA which is expelled through urine.
 5-HIAA levels in urines are higher in patients with carcinoid syndrome than in healthy individuals.
-Before the dosage of 5-HIAA it is therefore important to cure the diet, avoiding taking (starting 3 days before urine collection) the foods shown in the table, which could interfere with the result of the examination.
-Contact your oncologist because even taking certain medications can interfere with the results of the exam.
+Before the dosage of 5-HIAA, it is therefore important to pay attention to one’s diet.
+3 days before the urine test, the foods shown in the table should be avoided, as they could interfere with the results of the test.
+Contact your oncologist as certain medications can interfere with the results of the exam too.

-ESSENTIAL AMINO ACIDS: these amino acids are substances that the body is not able to produce in sufficient amount, so it is necessary to introduce them with nutrition.
+ESSENTIAL AMINO ACIDS: these amino acids are substances that the body is not able to produce in sufficient amounts, so it is necessary to introduce them through food intake.